Santosh-Kumar-Perumal/Santosh-Kumar-Perumal/README.md

 ## Me in a nutshell
 <img src="https://camo.githubusercontent.com/d3359cb00ab0b5ed8f2e1fe3fceb4fbaf3b614340f8c0db99c17b9f50b351770/68747470733a2f2f656d6f6a69732e736c61636b6d6f6a69732e636f6d2f656d6f6a69732f696d616765732f313533313834393433302f343234362f626c6f622d73756e676c61737365732e6769663f31353331383439343330" alt="side Image" align="right" width="auto" height="100" />
-<strong>Santosh</strong> :raising_hand: a.k.a <strong>The Boulder</strong>, who has a Master's degree in Software Engineering from Birla Institute of Technology, is a senior cloud consultant operating from London, UK with a strong background in Microservices, Open Source tools, and Application Modernization, his primary goal is to assist businesses in speeding up their innovation by assisting them in implementing the integration of cloud and open-source technologies.
+<strong>Santosh</strong> :raising_hand:, who has a Master's degree in Software Engineering from Birla Institute of Technology, is a senior cloud consultant operating from London, UK with a strong background in Microservices, Open Source tools, and Application Modernization, his primary goal is to assist businesses in speeding up their innovation by assisting them in implementing the integration of cloud and open-source technologies.
 In addition, he is an eager learner, a public speaker,Kubernetes enthusiast and a community builder.

 ## Who am I :point_down:?
 ```python